|

 Copyright: 05/1945

 Startling Comics #33 - The enemy agent known as 'The Snake" "uses a charity drive to cover a nation-wide poison plot".
 Don Davis is out to stop him and get justice for two murdered Air Force officers.
+Click here to read the story.

-29 'The Bird Who Shot You' 'The Bird Who Shot You'
+'The Bird Who Shot You'

 Published by Better Publications